Work on the scheme began in summer 2020 and is being undertaken by GRAHAM construction.

 The scheme begins by widening Gilden Way from the London Road roundabout to Marsh Lane to create a three-lane road.
-This would provide an additional lane for traffic approaching Harlow.
+This will provide an extra lane for traffic approaching Harlow as well as providing improved walking and cycling access.

 A section of the old Sheering Road as it passes The Campions will become access-only for residents, while access to Mayfield Farm will also be improved.